The Facts about Immigration

 - Undocumented immigrants rent or own homes (paying property taxes) in New Mexico.

 - At least half of undocumented immigrant households currently file income tax returns using Individual Tax Identification Numbers (ITINs), and many who do not file income tax returns still have taxes deducted from their paychecks.
-Source: Undocumented Immigrants State and Local Tax Contributions
+Source: Undocumented Immigrants State and Local Tax Contribution

-- Federal law prohibits undocumented immigrants from receiving most tax-payer funded government services, including Medicaid, Medicare, food stamps, Temporary Assistance for Needy Families (TANF), Social Security, childcare subsidies, housing assistance, etc. Source ITEP, New Mexico New Mexico Fiscal Policy Project, (NMFFP) “Undocumented Immigrants in New Mexico,” and Vox, “Undocumented Immigrants Pay Millions of Dollars in State Taxes — Even in the Reddest States.”
+- Federal law prohibits undocumented immigrants from receiving most tax-payer funded government services, including Medicaid, Medicare, food stamps, Temporary Assistance for Needy Families (TANF), Social Security, childcare subsidies, housing assistance, etc. Source New Mexico New Mexico Fiscal Policy Project, (NMFFP) “ and Vox, “Undocumented Immigrants Pay Millions of Dollars in State Taxes — Even in the Reddest States.”

 - There’s no advantage to undocumented immigrants skirting the law and receiving government services.
 That would jeopardize their ability to become citizens.
 Source: NMFPP